Influencer Marketing: What Sorcery is That?

 I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

-In this blog post, I’m going to address all the questions about influencer marketing and how to do it properly.
-I’m pretty sure that many of you do not even have a clue about what it is.
+In this blog post, I will address all the questions about influencer marketing and how to do it properly.
+I’m sure many of you do not even know what it is.

 What is Influencer Marketing?

 Let us start with a simple example.
-We know that marketing can be most simply explained as “spreading the word”, right?
+We know marketing can be explained as “spreading the word,” right?

-Now, if marketing is spreading the word, influencer marketing is asking an industry influencers or a famous person to spread the word.
+If marketing is spreading the word, influencer marketing is asking industry influencers or famous people to spread the word.

 Whenever you see that a famous personality inaugurates a new outlet, most importantly, someone with influence on the same niche, that is an example of influencer marketing.

-For better understanding, here are a few examples from some very famous PR events:
+For a better understanding, here are a few examples from some very famous PR events:

-- Anthem of US Marketing Campaign for Bedrock Real Estate, Detroit – In this event, it was not about internet celebrities or bloggers or vloggers, but local celebrity: famous rapper Big Sean made an emotional statement and recommended Bedrock.
+- Anthem of US Marketing Campaign for Bedrock Real Estate, Detroit – This event was not about internet celebrities, bloggers, or vloggers, but local celebrities: famous rapper Big Sean made an emotional statement and recommended Bedrock.

-- M&M 2016 Flavor Vote – This is yet another example of using a television and film celebrity instead of using an internet celebrity.
+- M&M 2016 Flavor Vote – This is another example of a television and film celebrity instead of an internet celebrity.
 M&M let the loyal customers and fans select the new flavor, and the official campaign manager was Emmy award-winning actor Tony Hale.
-You might know him if you watched “Stranger than Fiction”.
+You might know him if you watched “Stranger than Fiction.”

-These few examples are good enough to explain to you what is influencer marketing.
+These few examples are good enough to explain to you what influencer marketing is.

 Influencer Marketing vs. Traditional Marketing